Java client for QuestDB

 • Ingestion: column-oriented batched writes with automatic table creation, schema evolution, and optional store-and-forward durability.

-• Querying: streaming SQL result sets, DDL/DML execution, bind parameters, and byte-credit flow control.
+• Querying: streaming SQL result sets, DDL/DML execution, bind parameters, async Completion handles, and byte-credit flow control.

 • Failover: multi-endpoint connections with automatic reconnect across rolling upgrades and primary migrations.